Open-Source-Compliance/Sharing-creates-value/Container-License-Compliance/containers.md

 You will need to fulfill all software licence obligations for everything in the tarball.
 There are certain special cases where it may be possible or feasible; for example if your image is a base (scratch) image and contains nothing but some kind of tool, base system libraries and perhaps BusyBox.

-You must list everything contained in the distribution (all layers), and all of it will need to be whitelisted or have gone through SDL.
+You must list everything contained in the distribution (all layers), and all of it will need to have obtained a security approval.

 If you do have a business need to ship an image with a full Linux distribution please contact your OSPO first.